-14. The one serious negative that was cited was the increase in births to unmarried women.
-Other "intangible negatives" cited were "increased job insecurity, possible increased inequality, and decreased job opportunities for workers with only a high school education."
+^{14.} The one serious negative which was cited was the increase in births to unmarried women.
+Other "intangible negatives" cited were "increased job insecurity, possible increased inequality, and decreased job opportunities for workers with only a high school education" (p.
+76).